helm/helm-www/content/en/docs/topics/advanced.md

 $ helm install mychart stable/wordpress --post-renderer ./path/to/executable
 ```

-If the provided path does not contain any separators, it will search first in
+If the path does not contain any separators, it will search in $PATH, otherwise
-the plugins directory (or directories if multiple are specified.
-In which case,
-it will return the first result), then in $PATH, otherwise it will resolve any
-relative paths to a fully qualified path.
-Searching in the Helm plugins
+it will resolve any relative paths to a fully qualified path
-directory allows you to leverage the plugins system for distributing your
-executables within a team or company.

 If you wish to use multiple post-renderers, call all of them in a script or
 together in whatever binary tool you have built.
 In bash, this would be as